The industry guide to householding

 - Tax-loss harvesting – Tax-loss harvesting is a useful strategy that improves a client’s short-term tax efficiency.
 The objective is to reduce a client’s cost basis in positions held in non-qualified accounts.
 But this strategy only kicks the can down the road where the client’s tax rates could be lower in the future.
 For clients already in retirement and living off savings, this strategy can be used in a dynamic way to reduce taxes paid when raising cash to support a client’s spending.
-Software exists to look across all the accounts in a household to harvest losses, while raising the required cash to produce a tax-smart retirement paycheck.
+Software exists to look across all the accounts in a household to harvest losses, while raising the required cash to produce tax-smart retirement income.

 - Tax-smart household rebalancing – Household rebalancing allows an advisor to set a target asset allocation and spread that allocation across the multiple accounts in the household portfolio.
 This strategy maintains the desired risk and asset location targets as markets and circumstances change, ultimately keeping a client on track while improving their after-tax returns.
 Most rebalancing tools do not take a custom approach to rebalancing at the household-level that includes optimizing for asset location.
 LifeYield helps to facilitate household rebalancing, including automated location preferences to provide a custom result for each client.